NOTE: Analysis is mixed in with the relation of

 After Andy's axe struck the petroglyph, the center diamond popped out revealing the pipe-like object with the ring symbol on it.

 Andy, Cooper, Harry and Hawk had left the cave.
 After they left, Windom Earle entered.
 He saw on the wall opposite the petroglyph the symbol that was on the "pipe" only turned upside down.
-So he realized he should turn the pipe around.
+So he possessed already the knowledge he should turn the pipe around.

-He turned the pipe and the wall parts of the wall seemed to start to fall to dust.
+He turned the pipe and parts of the wall seemed to start to fall to dust.

 The next day, Cooper returned with the others to find this petroglyph that had been hidden behind the other one.
 Cooper had told Andy to make an exact duplicate of the petroglyph.
 As we can see below, it is not quite exact but Andy's duplicate is like the duplicate that Windom Earle is shown to have.

 Immediately after the revelation of the full petroglyph, we switch to Windom Earle telling the story of the wonderful and good White Lodge, and its opposite, the Black Lodge.
-He says of it, the spirits there are, "as like to rip the flesh from your bone as greet you with a happy “good day”.
+He says the spirits there are, "as like to rip the flesh from your bone as greet you with a happy 'good day'.
 And, if harnessed, these spirits in this hidden land of unmuffled screams and broken hearts will offer up a power so vast that its bearer might reorder the Earth itself to his liking."

 Just putting that there.